 Therefore, the following personal affirmations must be made regarding my use of drugs and alcohol:

-I DO NOT use illicit or illegal drugs of any kind; this includes marijuana, cocaine, pharmaceuticals or any other illegal substance.
+I DO NOT use illicit or illegal drugs of any kind; this includes cocaine, pharmaceuticals or any other illegal substance.
+I should qualify, however as I do occasionally enjoy vaping cannibus but my intake is exceedingly small.

-I DO, let me repeat, I DO drink alcohol on an occasional basis (and i enjoy every second of it's debauched goodness, i might add), at most, two or three beers a week, during those times of the year in which I actually chose to drink at all.
+I DO, let me repeat, I DO drink alcohol on an occasional basis (and i enjoy every second of it's debauched goodness, i might add).

 Once more, as with many of the other past behaviors discussed on this page, there is available a wealth of testimony from my more recent (past 5 years) and my traditional, long term Houston social circles to support these claims.